danielsleibi/system-monitoring-app/README.md

 ## MYSQL Database
-**The application _will_ create missing tables in the database on startup but it _will not_ create a new database** To create a containarized database using docker, replace inside the cotations('') and run the command:
+**The application _will_ create missing tables in the database on startup but it _will not_ create a new database** To create a containarized database using docker, replace inside the quotations('') and run the command:
 > \# docker run --name *'NAME_OF_CONTAINER'* -p *'ANY_EMPTY_PORT'*:3306 -e MY_SQL_ROOT_PASSWORD=*'PASSWORD'* -d mysql

 *Please note the you must run and set enviroment variables for the application after creating the database*